Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Supplementary plots

 \section{Supplementary plots}

 \begin{longrotatetable}

 {{\sc Notes.} Columns are as follows: (1) Reference paper.
 (2) SDSS identifier for the source.
-(3) Date of observation (in modified Julian day).
-(4) right ascension (RA) in degrees.
-(5) declination in degrees.
-(6) redshift.
-(7) original source used to collect the spectrum.} \end{longrotatetable}
+(3) SDSS Plate ID.
+(4) SDSS date of observation (in modified Julian day).
+(5) SDSS Fiber ID.
+(6) right ascension (RA) in degrees.
+(7) declination in degrees.
+(8) redshift.
+(9) original source used to collect the spectrum.
+Sources marked with $\dagger{}$ in column (3) have either wrong redshift, noisy spectrum with no broad \hb{} detected, or problems with the FITS file.
+Such sources are removed from further analysis.} \end{longrotatetable}

 \begin{longrotatetable}

 {{\sc Notes.} Columns are as follows: (1) Reference paper.
 (2) SDSS identifier for the source.
 (3) Date of observation (in modified Julian day).
 (4) AGN continuum luminosity at 3000\AA~.
 (5) AGN continuum luminosity at 5100\AA~.
 (6) AGN continuum luminosity at 6000\AA~.
 (7) Equivalent width (EW) of \mg{}.
 (8) EW of \hb{}.
 (9) EW of \ha{}.} \end{longrotatetable}